 A single party receives compensation with stock options or other forms of deferred compensation

 One of the parties is supported by family members

-One of the parties has assets and can earn investment income on those assets
+A party has assets and can earn investment income on those assets

 Expenses for the Children in Addition to Support

-In addition to the monthly support the Court will also order the parties to pay additional expenses for the child(ren).
+In addition to the monthly support, the Court will also order the parties to pay additional expenses for the child(ren).
 The Court will typically order both parties to contribute to the extracurricular and uncovered medical expenses related to the child(ren).
-If the children are in private school the Court may order one or both of the parties to pay these cost associated with private school if the appropriate request is made.
+If the children are in private school the Court may order one or both of the parties to pay these costs associated with private school if the appropriate request is made.